wolkwork/toggl-mcp/README.md

 ## Features

 - Read access to Toggl APIs through a unified interface
-- Authentication handled automatically with your API token
+- Authentication handled automatically with your email and password
 - Structured data models for Toggl entities
 - Support for read operations:
   - Time entries retrieval